TarinaSnyman/F1Predictions/README.md

 # F1 ML Prediction Website

-I just started with this project so nothing really has been done yet
+I just started with this project so it still has a long way to go

 ## Project Overview
 This project is a web application that uses machine learning models to predict Formula 1 race outcomes.
 Users can input driver, team, and circuit to get predictions such as chances of winning, setting the fastest lap, and pitstop performance.